Parts of a Root and Their Functions

-The radicle is the first organ that forms after seed germination, which develops to form the primary or taproot.
-The primary root then further divides into branches to form the secondary root, tertiary root, and the root hairs – collectively called lateral roots.
+The developing embryo or radicle is the first part to emerge from the seed during its germination, which later forms the primary root or taproot of the plant.
+The primary root then further divides to form the secondary root, tertiary root, and root hairs to complete the root system.

 What Are the Main Parts of a Plant Root System

-A typical diagram of a root system broadly shows four distinct regions or zones, the i) region of root cap, ii) region of cell division or meristematic region iii) region of elongation, and iv) region of maturation or differentiation, with each region performing distinct functions to complete the root system in plants.
+A typical plant root system shows four distinct regions or zones: 1) region of root cap, 2) region of cell division or meristematic region 3) region of elongation, and 4) region of maturation or differentiation.
+Each region of the root performs specific functions.
 Except for the root cap, the other three zones are collectively known as the ‘region of root tip’.

 1) The Region of Root Cap

-The tip of the root is protected by a multi-cellular (more than one cell) structure known as root cap.
-The cells in this region goes through constant division, renewing and growing in number as the root penetrates through the soil.
+The tip of the root is protected by a multi-cellular (more than one cell) structure called root cap.
+The cells of the root cap are always in a state of division, thus constantly renewing and growing in number as the root penetrates the soil.

 - Carrying water and minerals from the soil